-Prior to F1, he was racing in Formula 3 in 2015, losing to champion Felix Rosenqvist and fellow F1 drivers Antonio Giovinazzi and Charles LeClerc.
+Prior to F1, he was racing in Formula 3 in 2015, losing to champion Felix Rosenqvist and fellow F1 drivers Antonio Giovinazzi and Charles Leclerc.
 He finished 5th in the championship, racking up five podiums and a win.
 A year later, he went on to win the Formula 3 title, on the back of 14 wins and six podiums.
 He defeated Maximilian Gunther and George Russell to the title.

 In his debut year in Formula One, he had a bad run initially with three retirements and three non-points finishes.
 Things changed in his home race in Canada with a maiden point-scoring finish of ninth.
 Then he stunned everyone and silenced many critics by landing on the podium in Baku, Azerbaijan.
 He finished the season in 12th after five more point-scoring finishes.

 Lance Stroll is sponsored by the likes of Bombardier, and his father has ownership of Racing Point.
-It was also reported that Lance’s father shelled out nearly $80 million for the Williams seat.